RCRF/bloom_dewey/README.md

 * Expanded reporting tools (if even needed... better to focus on external tools for this ?).
 * Move to more robust UI stack (away from cherrypy)
 * Expose formal REST API ( technically, sqlalchemy can expose this, just no attention has been given to it yet )
+* chatGPT4 believes Bloom could be ported to Windows w/out too much trouble.  the core code is pretty OS agnostic, the work would be in the helper scripts which assume dir structures and whatnot.
+This is not a priority for me.
+*

 # Spoilers